wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

-= 4.0.2 =
+= 4.0.3 =
-* Fixed PHP warning when using the *SAME* search mode
+* Fixed PHP fatal error when BP component *Extended Profiles* was not active
+* Replaced deprecated like_escape()

-Note: Version 4 is not compatible with version 3.
+Note: BP Profile Search version 4 is not compatible with version 3.
 When you first upgrade to version 4, you have to reconfigure your BP Profile Search forms and widgets, and modify any BP Profile Search shortcodes and *do_action* codes you are using.
 In a multisite installation, the BP Profile Search settings page is in the individual Site Admin(s), and no longer in the Network Admin.

+= 4.0.2 =
-= 4.0.1 =
+* Fixed PHP warning when using the *SAME* search mode = 4.0.1 =
 * Fixed bug with field options not respecting sort order
 * Fixed bug with search strings containing ampersand (&)